|Program Sponsor:||CSU International Programs|

-The IP Spain: Madrid program is affiliated with the Universidad Complutense de Madrid, a university with a student population of over 180,000.
+The Spain: Universidad Complutense de Madrid program is affiliated with the Universidad Complutense de Madrid, a university with a student population of over 180,000.
 The university offers a program for selected American universities called the Universidades Reunidas Norteamericanas (the Reunidas).
 This program, which is open to all majors, provides students with the opportunity to build on existing language skills through study in the Spanish language.

 Courses at the Reunidas are upper-division, taught in Spanish, and are directed at the interests of American students.
 While the majority of the students in the classroom will be American, the courses are taught by Spanish faculty from the Universidad Complutense de Madrid, therefore teaching methods remain largely Spanish, giving CSU students a Spanish university experience.